Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-oleobjects-and-activex/insert-ole-object-with-ole-package/_index.md

 ---
-title: Insert Ole Object With Ole Package
-linktitle: Insert Ole Object With Ole Package
+title: Insert Ole Object With Ole Package linktitle:Insert Ole Object With Ole Package
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to insert an OLE object with an OLE package into a document using Aspose.Words for .NET.
 type: docs